ksmaheshkumar/dnsf_ckr/README.md

 These informations must be supplied to ``dnsf_ckr`` through a configuration file.

-Suposing that yours victim is called "sheep" and has the ip address "192.30.70.9" and accesses the "www.facebook.com", we have the following attack configuration:
+Supposing that your victim is called "sheep" and has the ip address "192.30.70.9" and accesses the "www.facebook.com", we have the following attack configuration:

         # dnsf_ckr attack config sample